ahoegger/lnk/README.md

  - `git checkout [branchName]` where branchname is milestone01 or master

 ### Install and run .lnk ###

+ - `bower install`
  - `npm install`
- - `bower install`
- - `gulp`
- - `gulp watch` the server is up an running on localhost:9000.
-Consider the console output for the port number (usually 9000)
+ - `node lnk-server.js` the server is up and running on localhost:3000
+ - Open a browser and connent to `http://localhost:3000`

+#### Troubleshooting
+Often the port used by .lnk is already in use.

 ## About .lnk ###
 **Love the things you find - share the things you love <3.**